pybliometrics-dev/pybliometrics/docs/configuration.rst

 Runtime
 ~~~~~~~

 You can easily inspect or change configuration values at runtime.
-Simply import the config beforhand and assign new values to the keys as if the config was a dictionary:
+Simply import the config beforehand and assign new values to the keys as if the config was a dictionary:

 .. code-block:: python